raspberrypilearning/octapi-brute-force-enigma/en/step_4.md

 ## Enigma during WWII

 In WWII, Enigma messages were normally sent in Morse code via shortwave radio.
 This means they could easily be intercepted some distance away, so the military relied heavily on the strength of the encryption technique to keep their messages secret.
-However, it was possible for the messages to be received in Britain and successfully decrypted at Bletchley Park.
+However, Britain intercepted and successfully decrypted the messages at Bletchley Park.

 A number of different radio procedures were used by the different parts of the German military, but they all worked in a similar way (we assume the machines have been set the same from the machine setting sheet).
 This is what we would have received if we were intercepting an Enigma-encrypted transmission.